She's a revolution, she's a peace accord

 - Danny from Cats Don't Dance, the lead, is also an example of an orange-furred cat with green eyes.

-- Hans in Frozen, a very handsome prince who is an immediate source of attraction to main character Anna, herself an example (though her eye color is closer to teal).
+- Hans in Frozen, a very handsome prince who is an immediate source of attraction to main character Anna.

 - Thomas O'Malley and Toulouse (one of Duchess' kittens) from The Aristocats, both ginger cats with cat-green eyes, in contrast with Duchess and Marie's white fur (see: blonde) and blue eyes.